 Find out in under 4 minutes whether MCP servers are running on governable credentials and least-privilege scopes - or on broad, brittle, and poorly owned access.

-This is a governance screen for credential issuance, scope discipline, storage, rotation, revocation, and ownership across MCP-connected access paths.
+This is a governance assessment for credential issuance, scope discipline, storage, rotation, revocation, and ownership across MCP-connected access paths.
 It is not a secrets scanner, not a gateway, and not a live token monitor.

 This screen classifies credential and scope governance fast.
 It does not inspect live tokens, collect configuration files, or export personalized remediation documents.